 Q & A

-We know you will have plenty of questions about who we are and what makes the EDISON FORGED wedges perform so much better than any other wedges ever made.
-We offer these questions and answers for your further information, and invite you to submit any questions you might have to Info@EdisonWedges.com; we'll get back to you with an answer as quickly as possible.
+We know you will have plenty of questions about who we are and what makes the Edison™ Forged wedges perform so much better than any other wedges ever made.
+We offer these answers and invite you to submit any questions you might have to Info@EdisonWedges.com; we'll get back to you with an answer as quickly as possible.

-There is a time-honored adage that says "form follows function", and there is no better illustration of that that the design of the EDISON FORGED wedges.
+There is a time-honored design adage that says "form follows function", and there is no better illustration of that than the Edison Forged wedges.
 We set out to achieve the most consistent smash factor of any wedges ever made, as that translates to more consistent trajectory and distance -- the main measuring stick of good wedge shots.
 We also wanted to dramatically improve spin, which required optimizing the gear effect of the clubhead.
 Very simply, the design form followed these functions.
-Only because we were willing to radically depart from the conventional look of the back of a wedge, were we able to remarkably improve these measures of wedge performance.
-We've proven that with robotic testing and live golfer testing with recreational golfers, whom Edison Golf was created to serve.

-First, you're only talking $10-20 per club over the price of the mainstream mass-produced wedges from the major brands.
-The easy answer is because they are that much better . . . but the fact is that we put more into our wedges than anyone else.
-Our heads are precision-forged of 1025 carbon steel, which costs twice as much as the cast heads offered by most major brands.
-Our finishing standards are much more stringent than most, and each head is plated with our unique “Durable Chrome” – it’s twice as thick as what others use and will make them last longer.
-We use only premium shafts from KBS, rather than the heavy “wedge flex” offered by most others.
+The fact is that we put more into our wedges than anyone else.
+Our heads are precision-forged of 1025 carbon steel, which costs at least twice as much as the cast heads offered by most major brands.
+Then each head is plated with our unique “Durable Chrome” – it’s twice as thick as what others use and will make them last longer.
+We use only premium shafts from KBS, rather than the heavy (rather generic) “wedge flex” offered by most others.
 And we top each wedge with the GolfPride MCC +4 grip, which also costs more than the simple offering of most other brands.
-Finally, every EDISON FORGED wedge will be custom-crafted to each golfer’s personal specifications, which costs more than assembling them by the thousands and stacking them on the retail shelves.
+Finally, every Edison Forged wedge will be custom-crafted to each golfer’s personal specifications, as opposed to assembling them by the thousands and stacking them on the retail shelves.

 What if I buy Edison wedges and don't like them?

-We doubt that will happen, but we back the Edison Forged wedges with a two-stage Guarantee.
-First, unpack them and look them over.
-If you don't want to keep them, simply pack them back up and send them back for a full refund.
-But real proof is in performance, so we also offer this Performance Guarantee.
+We doubt that will happen, but we back the Edison Forged wedges with the industry's best Performance Guarantee.
 Play your new Edison Forged wedges for up to 60 days.
 If you don't agree they are making a difference in your scoring range performance, simply send them back and we'll replace them with any other wedges you think you'll like better.
+We'll even send you the change if those wedges cost less than you paid for your Edison Forged wedges.

 How was your robotic testing data gathered?